egeulgen/NOTATES/README.md

 Variant reporting and integration of detected alterations are achieved with custom scripts and curated resources.

 ### Dependencies
-The pipeline depends on the following (if not in bin, path/to/tool can be altered in the configuration file configurations.cfg):
+The pipeline depends on the following (if not in bin, path/to/tool can be altered in the configuration file notates.config):

 Should be located in bin directory: